 About these tools

-- Recursive Forms (RF) Tools: Input and output are processed recursively.
+- Recursive Forms (RF): name/value pairs are generated recursively.

-- One-to-Many (O2M) Tools: Input is mapped to multiple outputs.
+- One-to-Many (O2M): One input maps to multiple outputs.

-- Non RF/O2M Tools: Not based on RF or O2M.
-These are listed by disciplines or topics.
+- Non-RF/O2M: Not based on RF or O2M, but listed by disciplines or topics.

 Recursive Forms Defined